Gonzih/blog.gonzih.me/source/_posts/2012-12-29-easy-html5-validation-fallback-for-older-browsers-using-modernizr-and-jquery-validation-plugin.markdown

 Second is [JQuery](http://jquery.com/).
 I think you are already familiar with it, so there is no need to tell you why it's awesome and how to use it.

 Third is [JQuery Validation Plugin](http://docs.jquery.com/Plugins/Validation).
-It provides mechanism of form validation based on input classes.
+It provides mechanism for form validation based on input classes.

-So now only thing you need to do is to convert html5 validation attributes to html classes and run validation plugin.
+So now only things you need to do is to convert html5 validation attributes to html classes and run validation plugin.
 Here is small [CoffeeScript](http://coffeescript.org/) snippet:

 ```coffeescript
 # initialize plugin on page ready